02 · Core Concepts

 PiSession(thesession-enginespec) handles event broadcasting, lifecycle, and the extension UI suspension table (permission prompts waiting for the user’s response).

-The session registry is the SessionStore interface (packages/server/src/session/session-store.ts), with the default implementation InMemorySessionStore (in memory), but the interface is externalized — leaving a seam for future distributed backends such as Redis / Durable Object.
+The session registry is the SessionStore interface (packages/server/src/session/session-store.ts:12), with the default implementation InMemorySessionStore (in memory, same file :39), but the interface is externalized — leaving a seam for future distributed backends such as Redis / Durable Object.

 One process per session + a long-lived SSE connection = a stateful service.
 This is the fundamental reason pi-web cannot run on Serverless/Edge, and why horizontal scaling requires sticky routing by